Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-host/README.md

 * Create a read-only API user that can perform queries only
 * The default session timeout period on the storage system is 20 minutes; `--cache-expire` defaults to 15 minutes to stay within that window
 * The host list reflects host objects configured on the storage system, not necessarily their actual online/offline status on the network
+* A decommissioned or powered-off server that is still configured on the array reports the health status "Offline", and the array raises no alarm for it.
+This check reports such a host as WARN by default; set `--host-offline-severity` to change that, for example to `crit` on an array where every configured host is expected to be up, or to `ok` while old host objects are still waiting to be cleaned up

 **Data Collection:**